Convergence of nonhomogeneous Hawkes processes and Feller random measures

 \subsection{Attainable limiting distributions \texorpdfstring{$\rho$}{rho}}

-We start by characterizing the family of all probability measures $\rho$ that can arise as limits in Theorem \ref{thm:main}. \begin{definition} A random variable $X$ is said to be \define{geometrically infinitely divisible (GID)} if for each $p\in (0,1)$ there exists an iid sequence $\seqm{X_m(p)}$ of random variables such that where $G(p)$ is an $\N_0$-valued geometrically distributed random variable with parameter (probability of success) $p$, independent of the sequence $\seqm{X_m(p)}$. \end{definition} This notion has been introduced in \cite{KleManMel84} as a part of an answer to the following question of Zolotarev: characterize the family $\sY$ of distributions of random variables $Y$ such that, for any $p\in (0,1)$, there exists a random variable $X(p)$ such that
+As we have seen above, a Feller random measure $F(\mu,\rho)$ can be constructed from measures $\mu \in \smlf\pos$ and $\rho \in \smp\pos$, as long as they arise as limits in Theorem \ref{thm:main}.
+While this clearly imposes no restriction on $\mu$, the situation for $\rho \in \smp\pos$ is more subtle. \begin{definition} A random variable $X$ is said to be \define{geometrically infinitely divisible (GID)} if for each $p\in (0,1)$ there exists an i.i.d.~sequence $\seqm{X_m(p)}$ of random variables such that where $G(p)$ is an $\N_0$-valued geometrically distributed random variable with parameter (probability of success) $p$, independent of the sequence $\seqm{X_m(p)}$. \end{definition} This notion was introduced in \cite{KleManMel84} as part of the answer to the following question posed by V.~M.~Zolotarev: characterize the family $\sY$ of distributions of random variables $Y$ such that, for any $p\in (0,1)$, there exists a random variable $X(p)$ such that

 where $Y$, $X(p)$ and $B(p)$ are independent and $\pp{B(p)=1} = 1- \pp{B(p)=0} = p$.
 In the same paper, the authors show that $\sY$ coincides with the set of all GID distributions.
-Furthermore, they show that a probability measure $\rho$ on $[0,\infty)$ is GID if and only if its Laplace transform $\hrho$ has the form
+Furthermore, they prove that a probability measure $\rho$ on $\pos$ is GID if and only if its Laplace transform $\hrho$ has the form